mourthag/AntiRPG/README.md

 * Decorations (well, they should get images, otherwise they don't really contribute to the game)
 * Migrate to a real engine as the deadline has passed anyway (godot? seems pretty decent and it's cross platform.
 Or maybe something of our own, would be a nice challenge but not really results oriented.
 Or maybe we should just leave it.)

-## License for every Java source file in this git and this readme:
+## For every Java source file in this git and this readme:

 Copyright 2014 Julian Spittel and Lukas Bürgi.